bueltge/wordpress-multisite-enhancements/readme.txt

 = 1.0.2 (02/03/2014) =
  * Add Favicon in Admin Bar also in Front end
  * Enhance style for favicon size
- * Grammer fix in tags, readme
+ * Grammar fix in tags, readme
  * Small changes for columns and 3.8 design

 = 1.0.1 (01/03/2014) =